mkb79/audible-cli/README.md

 ```

-or install it directly from github with
+or install it directly from GitHub with

 ```shell